s-kongara/2017-07-16-gapminder-demo/README.md

 Code from a Software Carpentry workshop held at UCSF on July 15 and 16, 2017

-We can also add text our local README file
+We can also add essags from our local machines.